microsoft/computervision-recipes/CONTRIBUTING.md

 We strive to maintain high quality code to make the utilities in the repository easy to understand, use, and extend.
 We also work hard to maintain a friendly and constructive environment.
 We've found that having clear expectations on the development process and consistent style helps to ensure everyone can contribute and collaborate effectively.

-Please review the [coding guidelines](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines) wiki page to see more details about the expectations for development approach and style.

 We follow the Google docstring guidlines outlined on this [styleguide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) page.
 For example:
 ```python
   def bite(n:int, animal:animal_object) -> bool: